 On this page, we’ll cover the following:

-- a realistic price guide with examples
+- A realistic garden pond price guide with examples.

-- why it’s difficult to estimate prices without seeing the garden
+- Why it’s difficult to estimate prices without seeing the garden.

-- options you have
+- Options you have.

-- places where you can get ideas and inspiration
+- Places where you can get ideas and inspiration.

 Types of Pond